 The most important tip of all: Remember that the Grand Floridian is not simply a place to shower up and grab a quick bite to eat.

 “If you’re planning on using the hotel as just a place to crash after a long day at the parks, save your money and stay at the Grand another time.
-Or, if you’re not really that big on the Magic Kingdom, then maybe consider another deluxe resort,” Sara said.
+Or, if you’re not really that big on the Magic Kingdom, then maybe consider another deluxe resort,” Rory said.

 The Grand Floridian is an excellent place to stay and explore for tons of reasons!
 If you’re traveling with your grandkids, consider our 7 tips for planning a Disney trip with the whole family.
 Or, if you’ve had your fill at Victoria and Albert’s and are on the prowl for more good food, look no further than our 13 expert tips for attending Disney World’s Food and Wine festival!